nadirahdurr/crypto_arbitrage/README.md

 ## Usage

-Run each step to see the Bitcoin data in each phase of financial analysis to determine any arbitrage opportunities exist for Bitcoin.
+Run each step to see a financial analysis for Bitcoin data in each phase to determine any arbitrage opportunities exist for Bitcoin.

 ---